 Google articulates this clearly in its Search Quality Rater Guidelines: “Does content also demonstrate that it was produced with some degree of experience, such as with actual use of a product, having actually visited a place, or communicating what a person experienced?”
 They even recommend including “visuals, audio, or other links of your own experience with the product” to bolster expertise and showcase authenticity.

-Here is an example of experience in action:
+Here are a few examples of experience in action:

 Don’t underestimate the power of experience.
 By infusing your content with real-world encounters and insights, you set yourself apart from AI-generated content and establish yourself as a trusted source on your chosen subject matter.